 Board of Directors

-Soon after a human egg has been fertilized, it divides into the few embryonic stem cells that eventually form the human body.
-The idea of curing diseases by harnessing the unique ability of stem cells to become any cell, tissue or organ has over the past 40 years evolved from science fiction to what is today known as regenerative medicine.
+Soon after fertilizing a human egg, it divides into the few embryonic stem cells that eventually form the human body.
+The idea of curing diseases by harnessing the unique ability of stem cells to become any cell, tissue or organ has, over the past 40 years, evolved from science fiction to what is today known as regenerative medicine.

 The scientific breakthrough in 1998 of isolating embryonic human stem cells from discarded embryos created the initial commercialization wave of regenerative medicine.
 In competition with a few other pioneering companies, Cellartis in Gothenburg, Sweden, soon afterward began to supply ready-to-use stem cell cultures to academic and commercial research institutions.